elmorenox/multi-region-banking-app-infrastructure/README.md

 ## VPCs Deployed with Terraform

-The [Terrafrom code](/initTerraform/) creates two VPC, one in us-east-1 and another in us-west-2.
+The [Terrafrom code](/initTerraform/) to host the the wep app creates two VPCs, one in us-east-1 and another in us-west-2.
 Each VPC contains the following:

 - Two availability zones (data centers).
 - One internet gateway, the service that allows the vpc to connect to the public internet.